-Xavier Dubuisson dispels the myth that ecological building is an expensive endeavour out of the reach of the average self-builder.
+Xavier Dubuisson dispels the myth that an eco build is an expensive endeavour out of the reach of the average self-builder.
 He reviews a number of notable Irish projects where committed homeowners have realised their hopes of building sustainably on a very tight budget, and explores the issues they faced.

-It’s easy to get bogged down trying to decide how to do the right thing, a difficulty not helped by the fact that there are a multitude of ecological building creeds, each with its own bible and preachers.
+It’s easy to get bogged down trying to decide how to do the right thing, a difficulty not helped by the fact that there are a multitude of eco build creeds, each with its own bible and preachers.
 There isn’t one simple build style, nor is there one HomeBond-style Ecological House Building Manual.

 Instead, there’s a patchwork of solutions that have been experimented with, responding to the particular needs, means and abilities of their promoters, as well as constraints and opportunities of their particular locations in terms of climate and site characteristics.